minhntruong/x16/sprites-for-newbies/Intro-To-Sprites-For-The-Complete-Newbie.md

 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|
 |$      |F      |4      |0      |0      |0      |

-The "$" tells you that the number is a hex.
+The "$" tells you that the number is a hex number -- or base 16.
 If you have a programmer's calculator on your computer, you can easily find out that $F4000 is the same as 999424.
-You might agree that $F4000 is easier to remember than 999424.
+You'll agree that $F4000 is easier to say than 999424.

-Oh, programmers also like to start counting from 0 instead of 1, so it's why you have "Digit 0", instead of "Digit 1"
+Oh, programmers also like to start counting from 0 instead of 1, so it's why you have "Digit 0", instead of "Digit 1".
+Counting from digit-0 to digit-4, gives you 5 digits.

 <img src="./assets/calc.png" width="50%">